partoftheworlD/NoitaHRSC/README.md

 # NoitaHRSC
-This powershell script commits with seed, game time and backup time
+The powershell script commits with seed, game time and backup time